matishsiao/go-ha-proxy/README.md

 # Introduction:
-  This GoHAProxy is simple HAProxy by Golang.
+  This go-ha-proxy is simple reverse proxy using Golang.

 ## Version: